bedeljani/Apps/README.md

 ## Features
+* Register
+* Login with token auth
-* Advertise Your Dorm
+* Advertise your Dorms
-* Search for Drms
+* Search for Dorms
+* Booking your Dorms

 ## Why AbahKos?
 * It's React Native, so it support android & iOS by default!
 * Simple Code, so you can easily contribute on it.
+* Easy to use

 ## Tech Stack
 * React Native for the Mobile Frontend
 * Express.js as the Backend
+* MongoDB for Database

 ## Prerequisites
 * Make sure You had been install NodeJs in your system https://nodejs.org/